Inklings Book Contest

 Whether you write stories or poems or both, whether your words are funny, heartfelt, imaginative, or true-to-life, there’s a place for you in the Inklings Book Contest.
 Every 3rd-9th grade writer who enters will receive feedback, and members (have you joined yet?) will receive an editorial letter in response to their submission.
 That means this contest is a win-win, for every applicant!

-The 2018 Inklings Book Contest results are in!
+The 2019 Inklings Book Contest Is here!

 What is the Inklings Book?